mihhdu/Enhanced-REFramework/README.md

 6. Open Main.xaml and update the interfaces to the functions in the **GET/SET TRANSACTION DATA** and **PROCESS TRANSACTION** states by clicking the import button.
 The errors from point 1. should now dissapear.

 7. Begin writing business code in the workflows located in the *ProcessLayer* folder

+*ProcessLayer\CleanupAndPrep.xaml* - write business code that gets called the first time you run the process.
+By default, KillAllProcesses is called here to make sure the app environment is clean.

 *ProcessLayer\InitAllApplications.xaml* - write business code to open all applications needed during processing.